jmico/beekeeper/README.md

 - `bkpr-log` allows to monitor in real time the log output of all workers.

-- `bkpr-restart` gracefully restart local or remote worker pools.
+- `bkpr-restart` gracefully restarts local or remote worker pools.

 ## Performance

-Beekeeper is pretty lightweight, so the performance depends mostly of *the broker* performance.
+Beekeeper is pretty lightweight, so the performance depends mostly on *the broker* performance.
 These are the numbers of a local setup running RabbitMQ:

 - A `do_job` synchronous call to a remote method adds 1.5 ms of latency and involves 4 network round trips.
 This translates to a maximum of 650 synchronous calls per second.